philpatton/cowbird/README.md

 gr3 <- gelman_rubin(diag_samples)
 ```

-# Model checking and predictive performance.
+# Model checking and selection.

+Here, we perform posterior predictive checks then choose a model with WAIC.

 ```
 # get the data for posterior checks